 Samsung Ads, the consumer electronics giant’s advanced advertising platform, today introduced software tools for media agencies to manage and measure cross-platform video campaigns.
 The Samsung Ads Total Media Solution gives media buyers a more holistic view of ad exposure on TV networks’ linear and digital streaming apps.

 The offering is built on Samsung’s demand-side platform (DSP) for programmatic media buying, which can include streaming app inventory that advertisers and agencies have negotiated directly with TV networks.
-Samsung calls this ability “bring your own media” (BYOM) to complement ad placements that use automated content recognition (ACR) data to tell which ads appear on the screens of smart TVs.
+Samsung calls this ability “bring your own media” (BYOM) to complement ad placements that use automatic content recognition (ACR) data to tell which ads appear on the screens of smart TVs.

 “We wanted to offer a solution that takes into account not just the linear ads that they’re buying using Samsung’s proprietary ACR data from our smart TVs, but also all the inventory that they’re buying in all of the new streaming apps,” Joe Melaragno, head of platform sales and agency development at Samsung Ads, said in this interview with Beet.TV.